 Vision has been defined as “the act or power of imagination” or an “unusual discernment or foresight”.
 Imagine where this region of Texas would be today if visionaries had not seen the need for West Texas State Normal College in 1910, Amarillo College in 1929 or Texas Tech University’s School of Pharmacy in 1993.

 Moreover, envision how many fewer students would have had the opportunity for higher education if individuals and organizations had not made financial assistance available.
-Opportunity Plan, Inc. (OPI), based in Canyon, has been providing that assistance since 1954, most recently to the tune of more than $1 million for students in the last academic year.
+Opportunity Plan, Inc. (OPI), based in Canyon, has been providing that assistance since 1954, currently well over $1 million annually for students.

 Even prior to 1954 the vision for OPI was taking shape.
 While serving as executive secretary of the WT Ex-Students Association, and having provided loans to students from his own pocket, Milton A. “Buff” Morris conceived a concept to assist students with college expenses.
 In those days, the term financial aid did not exist, not to mention programs such as Pell grants and federal loans.